EN | DE

 Grosskreisentfernung / Great Circle Distance Mail Art

-Each artist has created a new artwork in response to one posted to them by another artist.
-This sequential process began and ends in Berlin.
-This global artistic dialogue continues the tradition of Mail Art that dates back to at least the 1940s with Ray Johnson (New York), and the FLUXUS movement of the 1960s and 70s.
+Each artist created a new artwork in response to one posted to them by another artist.
+This sequential process began and ended in Berlin.
+This global artistic dialogue continued the tradition of Mail Art that dates back to at least the 1940s with Ray Johnson (New York), and the FLUXUS movement of the 1960s and 70s.
 Despite the ubiquity and instantaneousness of e-mail, there is still an important place for Mail as a means of human communication, and for artworks to be made, exchanged and shared outside the traditional world of white cube galleries and the commercial art market.